 Initially, Byzantine mosaics were assembled out of colored glass making them luminous with a variety of colors.
 The glass made it possible for these pieces of art to be glittery in effect and translucent at the same time.
 However as methods evolved, glass tesserae, known as smalti, was used.
 They were made by mixing minerals with melted glass in furnaces.
 Smalti were cut from thick sheets of colored glass which had small bubbles throughout and a rough surface.
 They were supported with a gold leaf or a reflective silver.
 This brought patterns to life with the enhanced glimmer they yielded.

 Examples of Byzantine mosaics, which survived the many conquests against the empire, are the following:

 Mosaics of Mount Nebo, Jordan

-Mount Nebo is a site that is home to some Byzantine churches.
+Mount Nebo is a site that is home to some Byzantine churches and Byzantine mosaics.
 For instance, The Church of Saints Lot and Procopius, has an extravagantly tiled floor portraying grape harvest.
 It has been that grape harvest could symbolically relate to the wine component in the Lord’s Supper or Eucharist.
-This well-crafted handmade mosaic, is located in the baptistery where children were baptized and thus included into the Christian faith.
+This well-crafted handmade Byzantine mosaic, is located in the baptistery where children were baptized and thus included into the Christian faith.

-Another Mosaic found in Mount Nebo, shows men and animals divided into four scenes.
+Another mosaic art found in Mount Nebo, shows men and animals divided into four scenes.
 The first two depict hunting scenarios between soldiers and a lioness or a shepherd and a lion.
-The other two represent a more harmonic relationship between animals and humans.
-As for the boundaries of the mosaic, they have a chain-like pattern.
+Moreover, the other two represent a more harmonic relationship between animals and humans.
+As for the boundaries of the mosaics, they have a chain-like pattern.